codr/fakeTwitter/README.md

 #### TODO
  - there seem to be a race condition on dev where the app ignore localStorage and builds new data.
 I believe this is related to `collections/tweet.js` and how it uses `vendor/backbone-dualstorage`
+ - look into ways to remove dist from the master branch without editing .gitignore all the time.